Setup¶

 Using Custom Theme Repository¶

 You can use your custom theme repository.
-For this you should set url
+For this you should set url parameter to your own server

 and select themes in this server such as